GroveJay/Running_Stats/README.md

 After having all of these set in the python/main.py, you can run the script to produce data.json, a file containing all the details of your strava runs.
 Putting this file into the /js folder will allow the webview to run.

 ### webview ###
 The webview contains three distinct views for your running data.
+These views are based around a date and goal pace defined at the top of common.js.
+The date determines what run data to filter to and the goal pace determines the coloring of the run data in each view.
 ##### Mile Splits #####
 This visualizes each run's individual splits.
 Hovering over a split will highlight other splits on runs that had that split time for that mile.
 Clicking on a split highlights all splits for the included runs listed at the bottom.